SvetlanaKalina/exercise-analytical-epidemiology-with-sas/README.md

 # Exercise-Analytical-Epidemiology-with-SAS

-This code provides a logistic regression analysis with data from the framingham data (sub)set.
+This code provides a logistic regression analysis with data from the Framingham data (sub)set.
+To answer: What is the relationship between weight and the chance of developing a coronary heart disease (CHD) after 10 years?

 Steps included:
 * import data